ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 Please note the ngork HTTPS forwarding URL(https:/xxxx.ngork.io) as marked on the screenshot above.

 # Azure AD App registration
-After successful installation of the development environment and local deployment of the application the next step is to configure the App registration for authentication and corresponding Microsoft Graph API permissions.
+After successful installation of the development environment and local deployment of the application, the next step is to configure the App registration for authentication and corresponding Microsoft Graph API permissions.
 The necessary steps are already described in this tutorial:
 [Add authentication to your Teams bot](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/add-authentication?tabs=node-js%2Cdotnet-sample#prepare-the-bot-sample-code)